Lasham Airfield: Early days

-In 1950 the Army Gliding Club was re-established by Major Tony Deane-Drummond, then an instructor at the Royal Military Academy Sandhurst.
-It operated at Odiham Airfield but after two accidents, the Commandant of Sandhurst ordered it to suspend operations.
-In early 1951 he ordered Major Deane-Drummond to restart the club at Lasham.
-In the meantime, the Surrey Gliding Club and Imperial College Gliding Club were both seeking a new home, because Redhill Aerodrome had many other users.
+In 1950, the Army Gliding Club was re-established by Major Tony Deane-Drummond, then an instructor at the Royal Military Academy Sandhurst.
+It operated at Odiham Airfield, but after two accidents, the Commandant of Sandhurst ordered it to suspend operations.
+In early 1951, he ordered Major Deane-Drummond to restart the club at Lasham.
+In the meantime, the Surrey Gliding Club and Imperial College Gliding Club were both seeking a new home because Redhill Aerodrome had many other users.
 The Surrey club and Imperial College therefore moved to Lasham in August 1951.
 As well as Tony Deane-Drummond, other notable instructors at that time included Ann Welch, Lorne Welch and Philip Wills.
 All of them went on to become British champions.
 A war-surplus barrage balloon winch was used for launches.
 Types flown included Slingsby T.21B trainer, Grunau Baby, and various other pre-war German sailplanes.

 Lasham Gliding Society

 Lasham Gliding Society (LGS) was established in 1958 to unify operations of the gliding clubs that had been operating since 1951.
 It later signed a long lease on the airfield from the Ministry of Defence.
 The airfield's boundaries were reduced but it still occupies over 500 acre.

-232 gliders are based at Lasham which are used by 751 members, plus social members.
+237 gliders are based at Lasham which are used by 632 flying members, plus social members.
 The airfield is in constant use throughout the year and regularly hosts national and regional gliding championships.
 Oerlinghausen Airfield claims to be the world's largest gliding club with "around 25,000" glider launches annually whereas Lasham launched 25,750 gliders in the year to 31 October 2014.
-There are approximately 59,000 aircraft movements (departures and landings) annually (compared with Southampton Airport's 43,350).
+There were approximately 59,000 aircraft movements (departures and landings) in that year (compared with Southampton Airport's 43,350).

 In 1999, Lasham Gliding Society completed the purchase from the Ministry of Defence of the freehold to the airfield, making the final payment in 2001.
 It now owns all of the land within the fenced and gated area as well as the fields that form the undershoot area at each end of the main runway.

 LGS's 90+ instructors train new pilots at all stages from ab initio through to competitive cross-country flying.
 The training fleet consists of the following types: